DigiDuncan/CSB2023/beta_fixes.md

 * Carguy's been improved both in visual and audio
 * The car ride now has music
 * CS now has a ||straightjacket|| sprite
+* Line length in the Fired route is now capped at 32/64.